Overall goals of Baby Buggy Walk in the Park:

 - Baby Buggy Walk in the Park branding.
 Many Healthy Start projects have been organizing similar community awareness events for some time.
 You are free to continue to use the name that you've established, but your event should incorporate the Baby Buggy Walk in the Park branding in your event concept (including building the event around fitness, health education and activities that children of all ages and families can participate in), and in promotional materials (incorporating the Baby Buggy logo, as well as other appropriate logos and messaging).

-You should hold your Baby Buggy Walk in the Park on September 21, 2013 (any exceptions to that date must be reviewed and approved by the Office of Minority Health Resource Center and National Healthy Start Association).
+You should hold your Baby Buggy Walk in the Park on September 13, 2014 (any exceptions to that date must be reviewed and approved by the Office of Minority Health Resource Center and National Healthy Start Association).
 September is Infant Mortality Awareness Month and by holding events in multiple cities on the same day, Healthy Start underscores the magnitude of this important issue.
-Annually, thereafter, the date will be set jointly by OMHRC and NHSA so as to build this as a signature Infant Mortality Awareness Month event with increasing national recognition.

 Some other ideas to consider for your Baby Buggy Walk in the Park: